 Allen Fossil Plant has 14 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between February 16, 2011 and October 17, 2019.
 Groundwater at this site contains unsafe levels of arsenic, molybdenum, boron, lead, fluoride, manganese and barium.Site description

-Allen Fossil Plant is located on the south shore of Lake McKellar outside of Memphis, Tennessee.
-Allen, a 990 MW facility, was the largest single source of air pollution in Shelby County.
-The original ash pond, located west of the site and having a surface area of 24 acres, was deactivated and pumped dry in 1992.
+The Tennessee Valley Authority’s Allen Fossil Plant is located on the south shore of Lake McKellar outside of Memphis, Tennessee in Shelby County.
+The plant is proximal to an aquifer that supplies water to Memphis and nearby areas.
+First beginning operation in 1959, the 990-MW facility was at one time the largest single source of air pollution in Shelby County.
+The original ash pond, located west of the site with a surface area of 24 acres, was deactivated and pumped dry in 1992.
 A chemical treatment pond was built inside the northeast corner of the abandoned ash pond.
-The active (east) ash pond was commissioned in 1967 and expanded in 1978 to its current footprint of 70 acres.
-The Environmental Protection Agency has identified the Allen plant as a potential damage case.
-The plant was retired in 2018, following settlements for Clean Air Act violations.
-TVA intends to replace the Allen coal boilers with natural gas generators.
+The active East Ash Disposal Area was commissioned in 1967 and expanded in 1978 to its current footprint of 70 acres.
+Plant Allen’s East Ash Disposal Area is regulated under the CCR rule.